Monday has arrived, and thankfully we got the hour back that was swiped last spring. I’m always happy to get that hour back, that’s for sure!

 Next up is a song by this artist who was born on November 10th – hard to believe this song was released 11 years ago!
 She was quoted as saying:

 “Everybody’s had that comfortable home place – or maybe even a person – that made you who you are, but that you can’t ever really go back to.
 I grew up on an old dairy farm in the country.
 We had older ladies knock on the door all the time and ask if they could come in because they were raised there, or their husband lived there when they got married… so many different stories.
 My mom would give them tea, and I’d sit there and listen to them tell the story about our house.
-And now I know the people that there.
+And now I know the people that live there.
 I would be really sad if I could never go back there again… because our dog is buried in the yard, and there are just so many memories.
 I heard this song and I cried for two hours.
 When a song hits you like that, you know it’s gonna affect other people the same way.”

-“My parents right down the street from the house I grew up in.
+“My parents live right down the street from the house I grew up in.
 I grew up in one house until I was 14, and they live in the house where I lived from 14 on.
 Our friends live in the old house, actually.”

 When the artist went into the studio to record this song, she asked her mom to do her a special favor… but didn’t tell her why.
 She asked her mom to take pictures of the house for her, and email them to her when she was cutting the song.
 She didn’t tell her why, just told her she needed pictures of the old house.
 She had them on the music stand in front of her when she was recording this song.